Visa policy of Belarus: Mutual recognition of visas between Russia and Belarus

-Visa-free access
+Visa exemption

 Via economic integration and international treaties

 Special travel conditions and exceptions to the usual rules, including special migration rules for foreign citizens, their family members and conditions for the provision of medical care are provided through international agreements and treaties to the following foreign citizens.
 The conditions for citizens of a specific country should be clarified in advance because not all countries are parties to all agreements.